Hiding Visual Information via Obfuscating Adversarial Perturbations: Experiments

 \section{Experiments}

-In this section, we first verify the effectiveness of the AVP method for face recognition tasks.
-Then, taking the face recognition system as an example, the security of the AVP method and the effectiveness of the variance consistency loss are explored.
-Finally, we verify the effectiveness of the AVP method for classification tasks.
+In this section, we first verify the effectiveness of the AVIH method for face recognition tasks.
+Then, taking the face recognition system as an example, the security of the AVIH method and the effectiveness of the variance consistency loss are explored.
+Finally, we verify the effectiveness of the AVIH method for classification tasks and compare it with other methods.